binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 With OCSP, instead of querying the CRL distribution point and getting back a potentially large list of certificate serial number revocations, the browser can query the OCSP for the specific single certificate's serial number, and ask whether it's still valid.

 There have been some proposals to OCSP such that instead of having certificates last years, they could instead last only a few days, and it would be the responsibility of the web server to update the CA with a new certificate every few days.
-If it failed to do so, then the CA would be present an expired certificate, for which the browser would produce a warning to the user.
+If it failed to do so, then the CA would present an expired certificate, for which the browser would produce a warning to the user.
 The problem with this initiative was that we would have a long standing reliance on long-lived certificates with the likes of [**pinning**](http://en.wikipedia.org/wiki/HTTP_Public_Key_Pinning).
 This short lived certificate proposal didn't stick.
 You can read more about pinning on the [OWASP Certificate and Public Key Pinning](https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning) page, and the [specification](https://tools.ietf.org/html/draft-ietf-websec-key-pinning-21).

 Details of what an OCSP request should look like can be seen in 2.1 of the [OCSP specification](http://tools.ietf.org/html/rfc6960#section-2.1).
 There are plenty of examples to follow.